Eco-Friendly Tips for Cleaning Your Decorative Mirrors

 Some Surprising Household Items Make Great Cleaning Agents

 If you want a cleanser for your decorative mirrors that won’t bother your nose, even when it’s still wet, the experts at Homesessive recommend brewing a pot of herbal tea.
 Pour two cups – one for you and one for your mirror.
-While you sip on yours, the other cup will cool enough for you to use it as a cleaning agent without burning yourself.
+While you sip on yours, the other cup will cool enough to use as a cleaning agent without burning yourself.

-Once the tea has cooled off some, dip a lint-free cloth or paper towel in it and begin wiping down the mirror in long, vertical strokes.
+Once the tea has cooled off, dip a lint-free cloth or paper towel in it and begin wiping down the mirror in long, vertical strokes.
 You should only have to go over it once or twice, and you’ll have a beautifully clean mirror without any of the smells or toxicity of a harsh cleanser.

 Cup and teapot of green tea with lemon and sugar isolated on whi